woolandsilkco/woolandsilkco.github.io/_posts/2016-06-04-newsletter-june-1st-2016.md

 published: false
 title: Newsletter June 1st 2016
 ---
+- A milestone!
+- New yarn in!
+- Lakeside yarn crawl!

 **A Milestone!**

 Exciting news for The Wool & Silk Co.
 We have just recently registered our 1000th customer!
 The lovely Eileen P. has been e-mailed a gift certificate for her shopping enjoyment.
 Many thanks to all of you who come to see us and enjoy the lovely yarns.